|

 information on

-the following items described in the article:
+the following item described in the article:

 - A